cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 }
 ```

-Voila!
-Now calling this view with the `group=true&key={account}` options
-will give us a running balance for a particular account.
-If you need to
-roll back a purchase or payment, just insert a document with values to
-balance out the interaction you want to negate.
+Calling this view with the `group=true&key={account}` options gives you a running balance for a particular account.
+To give refunds, insert a document with values to balance to balance out the transaction in question.

 This practice of logging events, and aggregating them to determine an
 object's state, is called *event sourcing*.
 Used well, it provides